jiggsaw85/laravel-paygatepro/README.md

 ## Usage

-Package supports Stripe, Paysera and PayPal payment gateways.
+Package supports Stripe, Authorize.net and PayPal payment gateways.

 In your .env add: